 MAC functional specification

-[editor’s note:

-Text marked in yellow indicates missing content or requires further technical discussion

-[Text marked in red and in brackets is an editor’s note]

-]

 This clause specifies functions and procedures of the MAC sublayer.
 Procedures may be initiated by the MAC or the consequence of a MLME-SAP primitive invocation.
 The MAC makes use of the physical layer service and is responsible for the following tasks:

 Performing channel access and transmission in correspondence with the OWPAN’s configuration